 The GCC Hub

-The GCC is one of the most commercially important growth regions for fireworks importers.
-Eid al-Fitr, Eid al-Adha, six national days, royal weddings, and a hospitality industry that books pyrotechnic shows almost every weekend — the demand is real, but each of the six GCC countries has its own civil defence regulator, its own port, and its own document set.
+The GCC is one of the more commercially important growth regions for fireworks importers.
+Eid al-Fitr, Eid al-Adha, six national days, high-profile weddings, and a hospitality sector that books pyrotechnic shows year-round — the demand is real, but each of the six GCC countries has its own civil defence regulator, its own port, and its own document set.

 This page is the hub.
 It maps how to import fireworks to Saudi Arabia, the UAE, Qatar, Kuwait, Bahrain and Oman, what each regulator wants, and which Liuyang factory documents you need to clear customs the first time.

-Saudi Arabia — SABER, SASO and the GDCD
+Saudi Arabia at a Glance — SABER, SASO and the GDCD

 Saudi Arabia is the largest fireworks market in the GCC by absolute volume.
 It is also the most paperwork-heavy.
 Three regulators decide whether your container clears at Jeddah, King Abdullah Port or Dammam.